MP3 Audio Clip ( 2 min 00 sec )

 126:44:40 Duke: Yeah.
 (Long Pause)

 126:45:02 Duke: Okay; done.
 (Pause) Done.
 "Insure PLSS LiOH cartridges and batteries numbered 1 and 2 replaced with 3 and 4."
-Okay.
-"Change PLSS batt, stow in Buddy SLSS bag.
+Okay. (now at the top of the righthand column on Card 2 Side 2) "Change PLSS batt, stow in Buddy SLSS bag.
 Put a cable to battery; stow PLSS hoses and straps."
 Okay?

 126:45:26 Young: Okay.
 Where are the PLSS batts at?